dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/closing_project.md

 # Closing/Resuming a Project

-When a project is completed, it should be made inactive in Visma Time to keep the system as organized as possible.
+When a project is completed, it should be made inactive in Intega Time to keep the system as organized as possible.
 This can be done as follows:

 1. Navigate to "Projekter".